Cubified/badbar/README.md

 - `config_bar_{w, h}`:  The {width, height} of the bar
 - `config_{back, fore}ground_color`:  An X11-styled color triple (e.g. "rgb:ab/cd/ef")
 - `config_font`:  An X11 logical font description (e.g. "-nerdypepper-scientifica-medium-r-normal-\*-11-\*-\*-\*-\*-\*-\*-\*")
-- `config_font_size`:  The size of the above font (must be manually specified because badbar currently does not query the server regarding the font's size)
 - `config_timeout`:  The elapsed time (in seconds) between each run of the bar's commands

 Additionally, a badbar is comprised of "entries," which can be added and removed from the `config_entries` array in `config.h` and take the form of: